otmgue/awesome-ginf/README.md

 I need to mention that even if the language used to teach at our school is French, which is I consider bad, English stays the main go to langage to study and learn Computer Science, so friends, you need to get familiar! => first rule of Computer Science!

-Clearly I'm gonna be talking only about **Computer Science**, and since there's a lot to cover, I'll be deviding this content into sections, each section will be contained on it separate file included in this same repository, that way we can have a better and organised ressources, let's start.
+Clearly I'm gonna be talking only about **Computer Science**, and since there's a lot to cover, I'll be deviding this content into sections, each section will contain its own content, this way we can have a better and organised ressources.

+Okay! let's start by the most important thing :

 ## Motivation